 Programmatic instance management

-The Python and TypeScript scripts on this page demonstrates how the FluidStack API can be used to manage instances programmatically, with or without using one of our SDKs.
+The Python and TypeScript scripts on this page demonstrate how the FluidStack API can be used to manage instances programmatically, with or without using one of our SDKs.

 Prerequisites